-Mr. Brown was born in Glenora, Manitoba, and was raised in Stockton, Hilton and Belmont.
+raised in Stockton, Hilton and Belmont.
 His father, a Welshman, was also a carpenter and he taught his young son all he knew about the business.
 At the age of 16, Mr. Brown and his father became partners and together they moved throughout the countryside building many of the grain elevators and bridges which helped open up the south-west.

-During World War I, Mr. Brown left his work to serve with the Canadian army overseas.
-At the close of the war he returned to Belmont, resumed carpentry and mar ried a school teacher.
-He and his wife moved to Ninette village some 17 years ago.
+During World War I, Mr. Brown left his work to serve with the Canadian army porch and cloak room to the recreation hall.